Thomas Murray (organist): Reviews

 "The performances of all of these were those of an organist whose skill extended beyond the playing of the notes to authoritative control of a very large instrument in a vast echoing space."

 "Mr. Murray played this, and the whole program, with almost a conductor's sense of tempo relationships and long-term pacing.
 His registrations were apt and had, without ostentation, a bold quality of definition and specificity about them."

-"Murray played... with a keen sense of style, and technique to burn.
-He's more than an organist, he's an artist."

 "Known for his grasp of the Romantic organ and its literature, recitalist Thomas Murray surprisingly redirected his programming as well as his performance from a deeper personal expression to a statement of fine-tuning.
 High art comes to mind.
 His suppleness often created the illusion that he was at an instrument that could change its touch at the drop of a hat.
 The pliable beat he conjured, too, was a feat in and of itself.
 How he knew when to move the beat this way or that, this nanosecond or that millisecond left me in marvelous mystery."